Col-E/Recaf/README.md

 The launcher will be what is provided in each release.
 It ideally will only rarely have to be modified.
 Responsibilities include:

 1. Downloading new Recaf components (Core/UI, probably fatJar'd together)
-2. Running the latest locally installed version with the proper arguments and classpath _(No more JavaFX injection fuckery)_
+2. Running the latest locally installed version with the proper arguments and classpath _(No more classpath injection shenanigans)_
 3. Tracking the entire changelog so users can see exactly what happened between what version they have, and the latest.